Vadimohka/SoftwareDesing2022/README.md

    - A button to copy current value to the clipboard near each data field.
    - Use source sets to define different layouts and files with code for each flavour.

+In the lab report, present the following diagrams: Object diagram

 **Topics to cover:** gradle, build variants, product flavors, activities, fragments, activity lifecycle, views, controls, basic app architecture, product flavors.

 ### Further reading: